okrauskopf/Flsun_V400/README.md

 2 - Download and install the <a href=https://ultimaker.com/software/ultimaker-cura>__latest__ version of Cura</a>.
 You don't need to use any Cura version from the Flsun V400 USB stick.

-3 - Download <a href="Updated%20config%20for%20Cura%20-%20Flsun%20V400%20(v0.4).zip?raw=true">this updated Flsun V400 zip file for Cura</a> and install it as described in the readme file inside it
+3 - Download <a href="Updated%20config%20for%20Cura%20-%20Flsun%20V400%20(v0.5).zip?raw=true">this updated Flsun V400 zip file for Cura (v0.5)</a> and install it as described in the readme file inside it

 4 - Start Cura and add your Flsun V400.
 Don't start printing!